hejsekvojtech/hackintosh/README.md

-This setup should work on most B350/B450 boards and Ryzen CPUs paired with any Polaris GPU, Navi GPUs may need additional boot flags
+This setup should work on most B350/B450 boards and Ryzen CPUs paired with any Polaris GPU, Navi GPUs may need additional boot flags.
+Tested on macOS Monterey and Big Sur

 ![System Info](Img/System.png)